google/WebFundamentals/src/content/en/fundamentals/accessibility/index.md

 ## Web Content Accessibility Guidelines

-Throughout this guide we'll refer to the <a href="https://www.w3.org/TR/WCAG20/" target="_blank">Web Content Accessibility Guidelines (WCAG) 2.0</a>, a set of guidelines and best practices put together by accessibility experts to address what "accessibility" means in a methodical way.
+Throughout this guide we'll refer to the [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/){: .external }, a set of guidelines and best practices put together by accessibility experts to address what "accessibility" means in a methodical way.
 Several countries actually mandate the use of these guidelines in their web accessibility legal requirements.

 WCAG is organized around four principles often called by the acronym *POUR*: